 Hepatitus is a disease that affects the liver.
 There are several different forms, each causes a slightly different disease and each spreads in a different way.

-The hepatitis A vaccine is made from a killed virus and is administered in the upper arm.
+The best way to prevent Hepatitis A is through vaccination with the Hepatitis A vaccine.
+The Hepatitis A vaccine is made from a killed virus and is administered in the upper arm.
+Vaccination is recommended for all children, for travelers to certain countries, and for people at high risk for infection with the virus.
 Adults require two doses of the vaccine for full protection.
 Children between 2-18 years of age require three doses of the vaccine.
 The vaccine usually causes very little reaction, except for some soreness in the upper arm.

-This is a serious liver disease caused by a virus.
-The hepatitis B virus (HBV) can lead to severe illness, liver damage, liver cancer and even death.
+Hepatitis B is a serious liver disease caused by a virus.
+The Hepatitis B virus (HBV) can lead to severe illness, liver damage, liver cancer and even death.
 Hepatitis B infects about 300,000 people each year, and kills about 5,000 people each year.

 Hepatitis B vaccine can provide protection against this dangerous disease.
 The vaccine can be given to infants, children and adults in three shots over six months.
 Hepatitis B vaccine is very safe and side effects are rare.
 All three shots are needed for full protection.
 Even pregnant women can be given the vaccine if their risk of getting the infection during their pregnancy is high, for example, if a spouse has a recent infection.

 This disease, (formerly called non-A, non-B hepatitis) is a liver disease caused by a recently identified blood-borne virus.
-Other types of viral hepatitis include hepatitis A (formerly call infectious hepatitis), hepatitis B (serum hepatitis), hepatitis D (delta hepatitis) and hepatitis E (a virus transmitted through the feces of an infected person).
-Approximately 200 cases of hepatitis C are reported in New York State each year.
+Other types of viral hepatitis include Hepatitis A (formerly call infectious hepatitis), Hepatitis B (serum hepatitis), Hepatitis D (delta hepatitis) and Hepatitis E (a virus transmitted through the feces of an infected person).